How to transition your horse to grass pasture

-- How long has it been since he last ate all of the salad?
+- How long has it been since they last grazed on pasture?
 Horses removed from pasture for some time may still need acclimation.
 At my barn, the weather is a huge factor in how much we limit or allow grazing.
 My first winter there, the weather was so wet and frozen that the pastures were downright dangerous.
 So, the horses were in dry lots for six weeks.
 The first day back on grass was for one hour, muzzles on.
 From then on, an hour or so at a time with muzzles, or smaller increments without muzzles.

-- How much time should you give him daily to build up?
+- How much time should you give them daily to build up?
 Your vet can best help you here.
 In the spring, it might be 10 minutes of that thick lush stuff, then a few days later, 20 minutes, gradually increasing by 10-minute increments.
 In less risky times, it might be an hour at a time over a few weeks.

 - Pay attention to the horse that is out on pasture all the time.
 Yes, they’re used to it, but as the spring and fall bring dangers, their routine may need to be shortened or modified to balance the increased risk.

 Dry lots are fantastic, too.

-- Even the perfectly healthy, young, and fit horse can benefit from a muzzle.
+- A muzzle can benefit even the perfectly healthy, young, and fit horse.
 Muzzles are not cruel.
 They allow the horse to slow his eating roll, giving his GI system time to process the starches and sugars of grass over time.
 Part of the laminitis risk comes from how much a horse eats in what time.
 For example – the horse that eats 15 lbs of grain during an escape mission, versus the horse that eats 15 pounds of grain over four meals in one day.